 Foodborne illnesses have been receiving more media coverage recently.
 This has led to greater public awareness and we all need to increase food safety training levels for employees working in the food industry.
 This is essential for food safety and public health.
 It is not only a requirement to meet food safety regulations but also a responsibility towards end clients as well as the general safety of people.

 Prevent food product contamination:

-- Ensuring no unwanted debris in food: Because it is important to acknowledge that hair in food is one of the most common errors in the food industry.
+- Ensuring no unwanted debris in food: It is important to acknowledge that hair in food is one of the most common errors in the food industry.
 While it is a human mistake, hair is a potential source of microbiological and physical contamination.
-Wearing hairnets, beard covers and long sleeved smocks are essential.
+Wearing hairnets, beard covers and long-sleeved smocks are essential.

 - Keeping the food area disease free: Employees with flu or a cold should stay home.
 Coming to work sick can expose others at work and may contaminate food, leading to potentially much bigger issues.

-Here are few things to remember when providing food safety training:
+Here are a few things to remember when providing food safety training:

 - Use of language